Amy Catanzano: Quantum poetics

-Projects in quantum poetics from 2015 to 2018 include World Lines (Simons Center for Geometry and Physics, 2018), Wavicles (3D Poetry Editor, 2017), and #NODOS (Next Door Publishers, 2018).
+Projects in quantum poetics include World Lines (Simons Center for Geometry and Physics, 2018), Wavicles (3D Poetry Editor, 2017), and #NODOS (Next Door Publishers, 2018).

 In 2015, Catanzano wrote a series of essays about the intersections of poetry and science in a Commentary Series on Quantum Poetics at Jacket2.

 In 2012, Gilbert Adair curated a feature in Jacket2, Like A Metaphor, that collects dialogues between contemporary poets who share an interest in science.
 These poets were Rae Armantrout, Amy Catanzano, John Cayley, Tina Darragh, Marcella Durand, Allen Fisher, James Harvey, Peter Middleton, Evelyn Reilly, and Joan Retallack.

 An essay in four sections, "Quantum Poetics: Writing the Speed of Light," by Catanzano appeared from 2009 to 2011 in Jerome Rothenberg's Poems and Poetics.
 In it she says of quantum poetics: "By applying principles in theoretical physics to poetry, quantum poetics investigates how physical reality is assumed, imagined, and tested through language at discernible and indiscernible scales of spacetime."